 In addition to or instead of the server-side backup, you can make backups from within WordPress, the Inside-WordPress backup.
 You install a plugin in WordPress from your admin pages for this backup, also known as the Dashboard.
 This backup will only backup that specific website.
 If you have multiple WordPress instances running, you install a plugin in each website’s admin pages and make a backup.

 There are several good backup plugins, and UpdraftPlus is just an example.
 This is a popular backup plugin, and it let you save both the database and the files.
 And the plugin is free with some paid options.

 You can select which component you like to restore during a restore: database, themes, plugins, uploads, and other parts, and Updraft restores the chosen piece entirely.
 For example, you restore the database, and the entire database for that website is fixed, but other databases on your NAS are not affected, like with the server-side backup.

 The UpdraftPlus backup plugin can save the backup on your NAS in a dedicated folder between your WordPress folders or on a cloud service like Dropbox, OneDrive, or Google Drive.
 If you save it on your NAS, it would be wise also to do a server-side backup to another destination in case your NAS fails.

 Install a second WordPress instance

 When you install WordPress on Synology, you might want to install multiple instances of WordPress.
-This way, you create numerous WordPress websites for different domains on the same NAS.
+This way, you create numerous WordPress websites on the same NAS for different domains.

 Note that the WordPress from Synology installation, described in part 2, does not allow for a second instance.

 Referring to the installation and configuration as outlined in part 3, you skip all package installations and head over to the steps for installation of the WordPress folder.
 Create another folder in the /web shared folder and copy the WordPress files from the WordPress download to that folder.